-I just made a matcha chocolate cake for the Food Network, and it inspired me to make these matcha cupcakes!
+I just made a matcha cake for the Food Network, and it inspired me to make these matcha cupcakes!
 Did I also have some leftover matcha powder I wanted to use up?
 Maybe!!

 I’m not actually the biggest fan of matcha as a drink.
 However, when green tea powder is used as a flavor in other types of food, I find I really enjoy it.